otrv4/ed448/README.md

 This code is still under constant development so you might want to wait for a future release in order to use it.

-This code is a proof of concept of various experiments.
+This code is a proof of concept of various experiments. *Do not use in production.*
+I mainly use it to play with some ideas.
 Do not use in production.